 How to Join

 Enrollment into the San Bernardino County 4-H Program is open year round.
-Currently, the youth fee is $50.00 per year and the adult fee for volunteers is $15.00 per year (cash or check, no credit cards accepted at this time).
+Currently, the youth fee is $55.00 per year and the adult fee for volunteers is $20.00 per year.

 All volunteers must be fingerprinted before application will be considered.